Locations:

 Thrombotic Thrombocytopenic Purpura

 Thrombotic thrombocytopenic purpura (TTP) is a rare blood disorder in which thrombi (blood clots) form in small blood vessels throughout your body.
-These blood clots can restrict the flow of oxygen-rich blood to your organs, causing a number of life-limiting complications.
+These blood clots can restrict the flow of oxygen-rich blood to your organs, causing several life-limiting complications.
 Treatments include plasma therapy, medication and surgery.

 Thrombotic thrombocytopenic purpura (TTP) is a rare blood disorder.
-With TTP, thrombi (blood clots) develop in small vessels throughout your body.
-These thrombi can restrict the flow of blood to your body’s vital organs, including the heart, kidneys and brain.
+With TTP, blood clots (thrombi) develop in small blood vessels throughout your body.
+These thrombi can restrict blood flow to your body’s vital organs, including your brain, kidneys and heart.
 As a result, serious medical problems can arise.

 Advertisement